Locations:

 • Eliminating binge eating and/or purging behaviors and other problematic eating patterns.

-• Treating psychological issues such as low self-esteem and distorted thinking patterns.
+• Treating psychological concerns, like low self-esteem and distorted thinking patterns.

 • Developing long-term behavioral changes.

-People with eating disorders, including anorexia, often have additional mental health conditions, including:
+People with eating disorders, including anorexia, often have additional mental health conditions, like:

-These conditions can further complicate anorexia, so if an individual has one or more of these conditions, their healthcare team will likely recommend treatment for the condition(s) as well.
+These conditions can further complicate anorexia.
+If you have one or more of these conditions, your healthcare team will recommend treatment for them, as well.

-Treatment options will vary depending on the individual’s needs.
-A person may receive treatment through residential care (outpatient care) or hospitalization depending on their current medical and mental health state.
-Treatment for anorexia most often involves a combination of the following strategies:
+Treatment options will vary depending on your needs.
+You may receive treatment through residential care (inpatient hospitalization) or outpatient care based on your current medical and mental health state.
+Treatment for anorexia most often involves a combination of:

 • Medication.